ANZAC DAY IN CANBERRA APRIL 25th

 (Returned and Services League of Australia)

 Later that day, I decided to revisit the Australian War Memorial to immerse myself further in the history and stories of wartime sacrifices.
 The impact of the visit was profound, especially considering the restricted visitor numbers due to the ongoing Covid-19 pandemic.
-Despite the limitations, the experience of exploring the displays and paying tribute to the fallen heroes left a lasting impression on many attendee.
-It was a reminder of the importance of honoring the past and reflecting on the sacrifices made for the freedoms we enjoy today.
+Despite the limitations, the experience of exploring the displays and paying tribute to the fallen heroes left a lasting impression on many attendees.
+It was a reminder of the importance of honouring the past and reflecting on the sacrifices made for the freedoms we enjoy today.

 Traveldriven